 Like Steinbeck, Roller Derby was big in the mid-20th century: Leagues, tours, television: the game was everywhere.
 By the early ‘70s it had lost popularity and faded: only to be resurrected by women who wanted to have what the old roller derby queens seemed to have: boldness, toughness, excitement, and the sense of belonging to something bigger.
 A sisterhood of warriors, if you will.

 The old roller derby organizations were profit-making businesses.
 Today’s Derby women largely run their own leagues as non-profits, with fund-raisers and volunteer work weekends and all that.
 They don’t get paid, or not much.
 That’s the way Monterey Bay Derby Dames (now Monterey Bay Roller Derby) works.
 And Santa Cruz’s own derby organization, the Santa Cruz Derby Girls.
 Money’s not the point.

 So, why do all this work?
-Because for women who spend their days wrestling spreadsheets and doing combat at budget meetings or contract reviews or chasing children, it’s a chance to let your inner tough dame out to rage.
+Because for women who spend their days wrestling spreadsheets or code and doing combat at budget meetings or design reviews or chasing children, it’s a chance to let your inner tough dame out to rage.

 And so women’s flat-track roller derby was born and propagated.
 And it’s everywhere.
-Today’s derby queens skate on flat courses in gyms and auditoriums; the big portable banked tracks that that old teams hauled around are expensive to store and move and maintain.
-If you can do without the banked tracks, fielding your own local league becomes doable.
+Most of today’s derby queens skate on flat courses in gyms and auditoriums; the big portable banked tracks that that old teams hauled around are expensive to store and move and maintain.
+If you can do without the banked tracks, fielding your own local league becomes more doable.

 Strap on the skates and pads.
 Position your helmet.
 Don a derby handle like Neon Nightmare or Hell Louise or Skirt Vonnagut.
 Glide out onto the track with your arms raised while the (volunteer) announcer shouts your name and the crowd roars.
 The spreadsheets can wait: prepare to do damage.
 And take some.